matthewmcvickar/oblique-questions-bot/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/78970349-9fec-4fb2-8ca0-84b8d9e79066/deploy-status)](https://app.netlify.com/sites/oblique-questions-bot/deploys)

 A bot that posts questions without context.
+The questions are drawn from Project Gutenberg texts.

 Currently simultaneously posting several times a day to Mastodon.
 (It used to post to Twitter, but I don't use Twitter anymore and neither do my bots.)